vivaria/edisonrul.ing/docs/source/cards/e/expressroid.md

 ### Card Rulings

-●If one of the 2 “roid” monsters you select for “Expressroid’s” effect is removed from your GY by an effect chained to this effect, the remaining “roid” monster you selected will be added to your hand.
+*   If one of the 2 “roid” monsters you select for “Expressroid’s” effect is removed from your GY by an effect chained to this effect, the remaining “roid” monster you selected will be added to your hand.